DiaLight/Flame/readme.md

 Flame is a new approach to modifying the compiled code of Dungeon Keeper 2

+Flame recompiles some functions of `DKII.EXE` into a separate `flame/Flame.dll` file.
+`DKII-DX.EXE` depends on `PATCH.dll`.
+I decompiled whole `PATCH.dll` functional and included it into `flame/Flame.dll`.
+Flame comes with its own `PATCH.dll` which handles loading `flame/Flame.dll` and replacing the references to the original functions with the references to recompiled functions.
+Recompiled functions are supplemented with switchable changes that fix some game bugs and add some functionality

+### History

-Flame recompiles some functions of `DKII.EXE` into a separate `.exe` file.
+[Earlier](https://github.com/DiaLight/Flame/tree/93e04efaba41bb3a574b33a0a8d91d2f63d4b31d "Exe merge approach"), this project implemented an approach to recompiles some functions of `DKII.EXE` into a separate `.exe` file.
 Then it merges this file with the original `.exe` file, replacing the references to the original functions with the references to recompiled functions.
-Recompiled functions are supplemented with switchable changes that fix some game bugs
+Due to development and debug complexity the exe merge method was replaced by the dll dynamic loading with function replacement.

-[Earlier](https://github.com/DiaLight/Flame/tree/46e5b0c1df93060bd01a83bb6d14d064e9c8c3dc "Full relinking approach"), this project implemented an approach to fully relinking `DKII.EXE`, which contains false positive references that caused new bugs.
+Also [Earlier](https://github.com/DiaLight/Flame/tree/46e5b0c1df93060bd01a83bb6d14d064e9c8c3dc "Full relinking approach"), this project implemented an approach to fully relinking `DKII.EXE`, which contains false positive references that caused new bugs.
 Due to problems with false positive references, the relinking method was replaced by the exe merge method.

 ## Build requirements